funkybooboo/library/papers_cli.md

 ### 2. Reset Progress

-Reset the progress for all papers back to "not started" and clear any start or finish dates.
+Reset the progress for all papers back to "not started" and clear any start date, finish date, and current page information.

 ```bash
 python papers_cli.py reset
 ```

-### 3. Setting a Paper's Status
+### 3. Setting a Paper's Status and Current Page

 Update the reading status of a paper by its unique ID.
 You can use full status names or their aliases: